summii/summii.github.io/blog/_posts/2020-03-29-convolutional-neural-network-part-1.md

 tags: [machine learning, python, neural network, beginner]
 ---

+Convolution is a mathematical operation on two functions (f and g) that produces a third function expressing how the shape of one is modified by the other.
+The term convolution refers to both the result function and to the process of computing it.
+It is defined as the integral of the product of the two functions after one is reversed and shifted (The convolution of f and g is written f∗g).
+And the integral is evaluated for all values of shift, producing the convolution function [Source](https://en.wikipedia.org/wiki/Convolution).

-Covolution: A feed forward neural network can be thought of as the composition of number of functions:
+A feed forward neural network can be thought of as the composition of number of functions:

 \begin{align}
 f(x) = f_L(\dots f_2(f_1(x;w_1);w_2)\dots),w_{L}).